suchithms19/resume_auto_fill/README.md

 ## Features

+- Modern dual-panel design with sidebar categories and profile display
 - Store personal information, education, experience, skills, and references
 - Organize information into categories
-- Quickly copy information to clipboard by clicking on fields
+- Quickly copy information to clipboard by clicking on any field
-- Search functionality to find specific fields
+- Visual feedback with highlighted items when copied
+- Comes with preset example data to get started quickly
 - Data is synced across devices using Chrome storage

 ## Installation